Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-28-learning-angular.js-1.0.0,-part-1-of-10-introduction-to-1.0.0.md

 {% endhighlight %}

-**ng:app and our main view layout**
+**ng-app and our main view layout**

 In Angular 1.0.0 ng:autobind was removed and your angular script is referenced in a "normal" script tag fashion.
-In our layout we have a top level element with the ng:app attribute referencing our app, aptly titled "app".
-I have an <ng:view></ng:view> where my partials are loaded and controllers applied within that context.
+In our layout we have a top level element with the ng-app attribute referencing our app, aptly titled "app".
+I have an <ng-view></ng-view> where my partials are loaded and controllers applied within that context.

-One of the huge breaking API changes is no longer using mustache style model values directly into our HTML elements.
-Instead we're using the attribute ng:bind-template="my-model-var" to apply.
+One of the huge API changes is no longer using mustache style model values directly in our HTML elements if we are using a | filter.
+Instead we're using the attribute ng-bind-template="my-model-var | filter:filter" to apply, (see below).

 **Example**